gemrb/gemrb.github.io/GUIScript/functions/GetItem.md

 **Parameters:**
   * ResRef - the resource reference of the item
-  * PartyID - the pc you want to check usability against (defaults to the selected one)

 **Return value:** dictionary
   * 'ItemName'           - strref of unidentified name.